 - Alaska Retirement Management (ARM) Board in a groundbreaking $500 million settlement of malpractice litigation brought by pension plans for public employees in the State of Alaska against the plan’s former actuary, Mercer (U.S.), a unit of Marsh & McLennan Cos.
 The ARM Board claimed that Mercer miscalculated the contributions needed to fund Alaska’s two largest pension plans, the Public Employees Retirement System and the Teachers Retirement System, contributing at least $1.8 billion to Alaska’s pension shortfall.

 - Bank One (now JPMorgan Chase) in the successful resolution of proceedings brought by various state and federal regulators as well as securities class action, ERISA class action and derivative fund lawsuits arising out of allegations of mutual fund market timing.

 - The Bank of New York Mellon in a novel putative class action by plan participants alleging ERISA violations in relation to the Bank’s role as depositary bank for ADRs.

-- Bear Stearns in obtaining dismissal in the Southern District of New York of an ERISA stock drop class action alleging that the trustees of the Bear Stearns ESOP violated their fiduciary duties by failing to sell Bear Stearns stock held by the plan prior to the acquisition of Bear Stearns by JP Morgan.
+- Bear Stearns in the dismissal of an ERISA stock drop class action alleging that the trustees of the Bear Stearns ESOP violated their fiduciary duties by failing to sell Bear Stearns stock held by the plan prior to the acquisition of Bear Stearns by JP Morgan.

 - in obtaining the dismissal of an ERISA stock drop action alleging that Citigroup 401(k) plan fiduciaries violated their fiduciary duties by failing to limit plan participants’ ability to invest in Citigroup stock.
 The dismissal was affirmed on appeal —the first time the Second Circuit Court of Appeals addressed a series of important issues raised by ERISA stock drop cases;